smazzone/microservices-demo-multiarch/README.md

 ## How to ?

-You will find scripts to:
-* Start the services `./start.sh`
-* Stop the services `./stop.sh`
-* Reload all the configuration `./update.sh`

-The datadog cluster agent configuration is in `dash/datadog-values.yaml`
+The datadog cluster agent configuration is in `dash/datadog-values.yaml`.
+All configuration `yaml` file for each services are in `kubernetes-manifests` directory.

+The only script you should need is `update.sh` to reload all configurations.

 ## Useful command